mddazure/azure-route-server-lab/README.md

  *    10.3.0.0/16      10.0.0.5                               0 65515 i
  *>                    10.0.0.4                               0 65515 i
 ```
-- Type `show ip route` to obtain the routing table.
+Type `show ip route` to obtain the routing table.

-  - The routes preceded by a `B` are sourced from BGP.
-Note that the routes marked with `>` in the BGP table above have been copied into the routing table.
-Because the lab is built with active-active gateways and VPN connections and ARS is active-active too, BGP learns two routes for each destination.
+The routes preceded by a `B` are sourced from BGP.

+:point_right: Note that the routes marked with `>` in the BGP table above have been copied into the routing table.

+Because the lab is built with active-active gateways and VPN connections, and ARS is active-active too, BGP learns two routes for each destination.
 Only one route is selected and placed in the routing table, as determined by the [BGP Best Path Selection Algorithm](https://www.cisco.com/c/en/us/support/docs/ip/border-gateway-protocol-bgp/13753-25.html).
 ```Codes: L - local, C - connected, S - static, R - RIP, M - mobile, B - BGP
        D - EIGRP, EX - EIGRP external, O - OSPF, IA - OSPF inter area N1 - OSPF NSSA external type 1, N2 - OSPF NSSA external type 2